afrind/warp-draft/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-subscribe-update-format title="MOQT SUBSCRIBE_UPDATE Message"}

-* Subscription ID: The subscription identifier that is unique within the session.
-This MUST match an existing Subscription ID.
+* Subscription ID: Either a Subscriber-Chosen or Publisher-Chosen Subscription
+  Identifier for the subscription to update.
+If an endpoint receives a
+  SUBSCRIBE_UPDATE with an ID that does not refer to an active subscription,
+  it MUST ignore the message.

 * Start: The starting location.